Dark-Witcher/B-trust-by-Borika-QES-on-Arch-Linux/README.md

-# Installing Borical B-trust QES on Arch Linux
+# Installing Borica B-trust QES on Arch Linux

  ## This is a step by step guied on how to install the B-trust Qualified Electronic Signature on Arch Linux